eduardooliveiraps/MARL-MPE/README.md

 - A learning approach that enables agents to develop complex multi-agent coordination strategies.
 - An ensemble-based training regimen for agents, enhancing robustness and adaptability in multi-agent environments.

 Using the **PettingZoo MPE environments** as a foundation, this project introduces a custom environment that builds on the principles of cooperative and competitive multi-agent RL.
+Additionally, it allows for the training of agents in Multi-Agent Particle Environments (MPE) using the MADDPG algorithm.

 ## References
 1. **Paper**: [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/abs/1706.02275)